For Sole Traders, Freelancers and Contractors

 If you are starting a business you can get advice and information from a range of organisations.
 Your first task is to figure out what these organisations can or cannot do for you, and what you need to do to avail of their services.

-The website Gettingbacktowork.ie is provided by the Citizens Information Board.
-The website aims to provide comprehensive information on the supports available to jobseekers and the interaction between social welfare benefits and work.
-As part of this remit, the website provides comprehensive information on the issues you need to consider when setting up a business and becoming self-employed.
-In particular it explains the role of the many agencies involved in supporting new enterprise.
+The Citizens Information website provides comprehensive information on public services and on the entitlements of citizens in Ireland.
+Within this remit, it addresses the supports available to job seekers and the interaction between social welfare benefits and work.
+It also provides comprehensive information on the issues you need to consider when setting up a business and becoming self-employed.
+In particular, it explains the role of the many agencies involved in supporting new enterprises.
 As such it is a great orientation starting point.